Public Relations is often misconstrued. Here, we share the three misconceptions of what it means to be a publicist.

 2. PR is not master of none: PR knows what works

 The PR industry stretches across many different fields, from fashion PR, medical healthcare PR, event PR to hospitality and tourism PR.
-Even though there are specific skill sets for each of these, which thus conveys the portrayal of being a jack of all traits, it is a misconception that a PR professional is also a master of none.
-PR agents have to be experts in knowing the religious, political, geographical, and sociocultural backdrop of each country in order to deliver appropriate and effective messages and plans for optimised results.
+Even though there are specific skill sets for each of these, which thus conveys the portrayal of being a jack of all trades, it is a misconception that a PR professional is a master of none.
+PR practitioners are to be experts in navigating the political, technological, economic and sociocultural nuances of each country or locality in order to deliver appropriate and effective messages and plans for desired outcomes.
+The ability to leverage the different networks of knowledge and resources sets a PR practitioner apart from being a know-it-all to being an effective master strategist.

-3. PR is not for the good-looking: PR is for attitude
+3. PR is not about the good-looking ones: PR is about the ones with attitude

 While good looks are to some extent a natural plus when networking in social events, they can only get one so far.
 The quality of results ultimately boils down to attitude.
-Work ethics, discipline and diligence are all part and parcel of being a professional PR agent that clients respect.
+Work ethics, discipline and diligence are all part and parcel of being a professional PR agent clients respect.
 Besides, in this age where digital PR is becoming more prevalent and more work has to be done online, it is the internal makeup of the person that would speak volume.
+The attractiveness of chiseled jawlines and on-fleek eyebrows really does fail in comparison to that of a well-executed social media campaign.
+Remember, statistics over cosmetics!